dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 EF Core contains many pre-defined conversions that avoid the need to write conversion functions manually.
 Instead, EF Core will pick the conversion to use based on the property type in the model and the requested database provider type.

-For example, enum to string conversions are used as an example above, but EF Core will actually do this automatically when the provider type is configured as `string` using the generic type of <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.HasConversion%2A>:
+For example, enum to string conversions are used as an example above, but EF Core will actually do this automatically when the provider type is configured as `string` using the generic type of <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.HasConversion*>:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)